 There are a variety of treatments to soothe itching skin associated with allergies, but avoiding exposure to the irritants is the best strategy.

 If you live with cats, you learn to cope with cat hair on your favourite sweater.
 But if you notice your cat is losing more hair than usual or has bald patches, see your veterinarian as soon as possible.
 Abnormal hair loss can be a warning sign of several illnesses, as well as fleas, stress, allergies, or poor nutrition.

 Dry, Flaky Skin

 Like people, some cats get dry, flaky skin in the winter.
 It’s usually nothing serious, but have your veterinarian take a look.
 Persistent dandruff may be a sign of poor nutrition, inadequate grooming, or an underlying medical problem.
 Special shampoos and supplements of omega-3 fatty acids can help treat feline dandruff.

-Homeopathy may support certain skin and mental conditions.
-If you have a cat that has physical or mental issues and you would like to support it in a more natural way, please feel free to contact me per email or call me on 07 5480824 or 021 494898.
+Homeopathy can support skin and mental conditions.
+If you have a cat that has physical and/or mental issues and you would like to support it in a more natural way, please feel free to contact me.

 The information contained in this website is not intended to replace guidance from your veterinarian.
 Bowen Therapy and Homeopathy are complementary to veterinary treatment and the general care of the animal.